earocorn/osh-docs/docs/osh-connect/osh-js/introduction.md

 **OSHConnect-JS** is a pure JavaScript framework and does not require third party libraries.
 However, external libraries are available to build visualizations such as Leafley, OpenLayer, Cesium, Chart.js, and more.

-## Features
+## Supported Features
-- Data parsing support
+- Data parsing
     - Video data with codecs H.265, H.264, VP9, VP8
     - Any SWE Common generic such as GPS, Quaternion, etc.
     - Spectrogram, ImageDraping, Nexrad